About the service

 Your consent to treatment

-You must give your permission before you are given any type of medical treatment, test or examination.
-This must be done on the basis of an explanation by a clinician.
+We request your permission before you're given any type of medical treatment, test or examination.

 Find out more about what consent means on the NHS website.